-The number of shares allocated for each PSU for the 2015 grants (and following years' grants) directly depends on the Company's Cumulative Normalized Cash EPS as a nominal amount in Swiss Francs of the three year period preceding the vesting date (see also section "Changes in the Remuneration System in 2015 - Group Executive Committee" on page 241).
+Performance target for 2016 and 2015 PSU grants.
+The number of shares allocated for each PSU for the 2016 and the 2015 grants directly depends on the Company's Cumulative Normalized Cash EPS as a nominal amount in Swiss Francs of the three year period preceding the vesting date (see also section "Changes in the Remuneration System in 2016 - Group Executive Committee" on page 238):

-For the 2015 grants, the Target Cumulative Cash EPS has been set at a nominal amount in Swiss Francs that was based on the cumulative cash EPS of the years 2012 to 2014 and applied a growth rate of 5% per annum.
-This amount which is about CHF 24, and the derived figures below are subject to change from year to year by the Nomination and Remuneration Committee.
+- For the 2016 grants, the Target Cumulative Cash EPS has been set at a nominal amount in Swiss Francs that was based on the cumulative cash EPS of the years 2013 to 2015 and applied a growth rate of 7% per annum.
+This amount which is CHF 24.59, and the derived figures below are subject to change from year to year by the Remuneration Committee. - For the 2015 grants, the Target Cumulative Cash EPS has been set at a nominal amount in Swiss Francs that was based on the cumulative cash EPS of the years 2012 to 2014 and applied a growth rate of 5% per annum (an amount of about CHF 24).